-The respiratory system is the body system that brings oxygen into the body and removes carbon dioxide.
+Take a deep breath and you pull air down a branching set of tubes into millions of tiny sacs where it meets your blood through a barrier thinner than tissue paper.
+That image captures the respiratory system: the body system that brings oxygen in and removes carbon dioxide.
 Air moves through the airways into the lungs, but gas exchange happens mainly in the alveoli, the tiny air sacs where air and blood come very close together.
-That is the core idea most students need first.

 The respiratory system has three main jobs: